 Your child taking up a new hobby is a great and productive way to get their mind off of Snapchat.
 Have them take a dance class, learn a new language, or start reading a new book series.
 Just make sure to avoid hobbies that are technology-based.

 If your child is addicted to using Snapchat, make sure to consider enacting some of the methods listed above.
+Overall, you want to ensure that Snapchat will have a positive impact on them.
+To learn how, CLICK HERE.
 Help them understand that their world doesn’t revolve around Snapchat and other social media platforms.
 The best things in life are experienced when a person is offline.